Fo Tan station

-Fo Tan (火炭) is a station on the of the Mass Transit Railway (MTR) system in Hong Kong.
+Fo Tan is a station on the of the Mass Transit Railway (MTR) system in Hong Kong.
 It is located in the Fo Tan area of Sha Tin District, between and stations on the East Rail line's main branch.
 The is located parallel to Fo Tan, on the line's Racecourse branch.
+Its livery is orange.

 The passenger station serves some apartment buildings, villages, and a medium-sized industrial zone, as well as the Fo Tan Railway House of the MTRC.
 During rush hour, some northbound trains terminate at this station before departing southwards.
 Some trains do not run through this station on race days, and are instead diverted to stop at the Racecourse.

 History

 Fo Tan station opened on 15 February 1985, two years after the total electrification of the railway.
 It was featured at the end of the 1989 film Mr. Coconut, starring Tony Leung Ka-fai.

 Fo Tan Goods Yard

 In addition, two tracks spur off at the northeast of the station, and lead into a goods yard north of the station.
 Freight trains stopped there regularly before their demise on the East Rail line in 2010; the yard has since been used occasionally for rolling stock deliveries.